 You can find out more about x-ray tests, how they are performed, their function and the risks by visiting the NHS Choices website.

-Ultrasound scans ordered by the doctor are arranged by telphone with you and are usually done at the Withington Day Hospital or Higher Openshawe Clinic.
+Ultrasound scans ordered by the doctor are arranged by telephone with you.